 - My travel stories and experiences as a black woman

-- Travelling and Money Saving tips
+- Money Saving tips

-- Mental Health and other benefits of travelling
+- Mental Health

-I have an interest in the brain and mental health, and I even went as far as majoring in Clinical Neuroscience, behavioural medicine, and psychology and Psychiatry of the mind during my final year of my undergraduate degree.
-So be assured that I share information with a level of understanding.
-For those interested, I will also be launching another blog, on being a black woman in STEM, getting into medical school, graduate entry medicine, study tips, and life as a medical student.
-Studying medicine as a second degree has given me a unique perspective and understanding into the subject.
-And as it my second time studying a higher level degree, I feel I have learnt what helps and what doesn’t in regards to studying efficiently, and student life and i want to share tips and things that worked for me, and could possibly also work for you.
-Thank you for visiting,
+Finally, I have a lot of experience of Neuroscience and Psychiatry, going as far as majoring in Clinical Neuroscience, behavioural medicine, and psychology and Psychiatry of the mind during my final year of my Biomedical Science degree and writing a paper on addictions and drug abuse that was published!!.
+So be assured that I share information with a level of understanding and often personal experience.
+For those interested, I have another blog, on being a black woman in STEM, getting into medical school, graduate entry medicine, study tips, life as a medical student. etc. It is www.medicalambitions.com Studying Graduate entry medicine, following a science degree, and later on a Master of Science degrees given me a unique perspective and understanding into the subject, and into University Life.
+If you include studying abroad and summer schools, I have studied at 7 universities, across 4 countries (for now).
+After all these years, I have definitely learnt what helps and what doesn’t in regard to studying efficiently, student life and pursuing extra-curricular activities. i want to share tips and things that worked for me, and could possibly also work for you.